Sebastiano Bombelli: Biography

 Sebastiano Bombelli was also an art expert: being the greatest connoisseur of Paolo Veronese, he was often contacted to verify the authenticity of works that surfaced on the market.
 Concurrently with this activity, Bombelli was also a restorer.
-Unfortunately, to give new brilliance to ancient artworks, he used paints and lacquers that - with the passing of time - oxidized blackening the paint film.
+Unfortunately, to give new brilliance to ancient artworks, he used paints and lacquers that - with the passing of time - oxidised, blackening the paint film.
 Various sources, contemporary and non-contemporary, refer to this information, in particular Lanzi.
 His mastery of the use of colors, however, was much appreciated, to the extent that he was the dedicatee of the text Nuovo plico d'ogni sorte di tinture by Gallipido Tallier - published in 1704 - and the painter was addressed with these words «... knowing the world the virtue, which she generally possesses of coloring and painting; And I am going to say, that the opre of his penoron have a not that of celestial, which dazzles the sight to whom they aim ...».

 He was a member of the fraglia pictorial of Venice from 1687 to 1700.

 Infirm in the last years of his life, he died in Venice on 4 May 1719.
 His executors were the beloved and powerful nephews Paolo and Girolamo Celotti, both Servite friars.